-In order to considered for admission your Cumulative GPA, Science and Math GPA, and Last 45 Semester Credit GPA must each be a 3.0 or higher at the time of application.
+In order to be considered for admission, your overall cumulative GPA, and prerequisite GPA must each be a 3.0 or higher at the time of application.

 Strength of Professional Evaluations

-Two professional evaluations must be submitted with your application; at least one of which must be from a currently practicing, licensed PT, The second reference should be from either a second licensed PT, a college faculty member, pre-professional committee, supervisor, or employer.
+Two professional evaluations must be submitted with your application; at least one of which must be from a licensed PT.
+It is recommended that the second reference should be from a second licensed PT, a college faculty member, a pre-professional committee, supervisor, or an employer.
 Professional evaluation forms are available through the PTCAS application.

-Selected applicants will be invited for an on-campus interview in January/February.
+Selected applicants will be invited to participate in an interview.

 Additional Criteria Considered

 - The quantity and quality of extracurricular and community activities

 - Demonstration of cultural awareness and diversity

 - Quality of writing ability as demonstrated in the application essay responses